StephanieArgy/StephanieArgy.github.io/pcsnotes_c2_w1.md

 * "document" is the selector.
 * "ready" is the method.

 The whole thing means: When the document is ready, run this function.
+(When does this script run?
+After the document is fully loaded.)

 Look for patterns.
 The jQuery pattern: